statamic/docs/content/collections/docs/protecting-content.md

 > This feature only applies to the front-end of your site on pages routed through Statamic (like entry URLs).
 Custom PHP/Laravel-defined routes and the Control Panel will be unaffected.

-## Basic Usage
+## Protecting an entry

-To protect a page, add a `protect` variable with a corresponding scheme name.
+To protect an entry, add a `protect` variable with a corresponding scheme name.

 For example, Statamic comes pre-configured with a `logged_in` protection scheme that only shows the content to authenticated users.
 You might have an entry like this: